 C name C type Array Element Description (Reference) Unit (Format) Allowed Range orbit_id xo_orbit_id - Structure that contains the orbit data. - - atmos_id xp_atmos_id - Structure that contains the atmosphere initialisation.
 This parameters is needed only if the swath definition file requires atmosphere initialisation.
-This happens when the refraction model in the SDF is USER_REF or PRED_REF. - - requested_orbit long - Orbit for which the instrument swath template file will be calculated. absolute orbit number > 0 swath_definition_file char - File name of the instrument swath definition file - - dir_name char - Directory where the resulting STF is written (if empty (i.e. ""), the current directory is used) - - swath_file char - Name for output swath file.
+This happens when the refraction model in the SDF is USER_REF or PRED_REF. - - requested_orbit long - ISWATH TEMPLATE THE WILL HE CALCUL absolute orbit number > 0 swath_definition_file char - File name of the instrument swath definition file - - dir_name char - Directory where the resulting STF is written (if empty (i.e. ""), the current directory is used) - - swath_file char - Name for output swath file.
 If empty (i.e. ""), the software will generate the name according to file name specification presented in [FORMATS], in this case the generated name is returned in this variable - - file_class char - File class for output swath file - - version_number long - Version number of output swath file - >= 1 fh_system char - System field of the output swath file fixed header - -